RutaTang/spectacle.nvim/README.md

 ## How it works

-It simply saves the session content generated from command ":mksession" to a folder named ".spectacle" stored in current working directory.
-The session file stored in '.spectacle' folder stands for a single session.
+It simply saves the session content generated from command `:mksession` to a folder named `.spectacle` stored in current working directory.
+The session file stored in `.spectacle` folder stands for a single session.
 Its name is the session name.
-For example, conisder you create a session named "default", its session file "default.vim" will be stored in '.spectacle'.
+For example, conisder you create a session named `default`, its session file `default.vim` will be stored in `.spectacle`.